lxriscute0501/SUSTech-Notes-of-CS/CS208 Algorithm Design and Analysis/Lab OJ/lab6/README.md

 ## Input Format:

-* The first line contains two integers n and kk, representing the number of nodes and the target path sum.
+* The first line contains two integers $n$ and $k$, representing the number of nodes and the target path sum.

 * The next $n−1$ lines each contain three integers $u, v, $ and $w,$ indicating that there is an edge between node $u$ and node $v $ with weight $w$.